danadi7/tp/docs/DeveloperGuide.md

 * 2a.
 The keyword is not found.

    * 3a1.
-ScheDar shows an warning message.
+ScheDar shows a warning message.

   Use case ends.